thin-edge/thin-edge.io/docs/src/references/mappers/mqtt-topics.md

 ---
 title: MQTT Topics
-tags: [Reference, MQTT]
+tags: [Reference, Mappers, MQTT]
-sidebar_position: 5
+sidebar_position: 2
 ---

 # MQTT topics

-This document lists the MQTT topics that are supported by the thin-edge.io.
+This document lists the MQTT topics that are used by the mappers.

-## Thin Edge JSON MQTT Topics

-To send the Thin Edge JSON measurements to a supported IoT cloud, the device should publish a message to the **measurements** topic.
-Internally the tedge-mapper will consume the measurements from this topic, translates and send them to the cloud that the device has been connected to by the `tedge connect` command.

 ## Cumulocity MQTT Topics